JamesBedont/personal-website/posts/installing-ruby-on-rails-leveraging-ubuntu-on-windows-10.md

 ---
-title: 'Installing Ruby on Rails Leveraging Ubuntu on Windows 10'
+title: Installing Ruby on Rails Leveraging Ubuntu on Windows 10
 date: 07/23/2017
+description: Installing Ruby on Rails Leveraging Ubuntu on Windows 10
 ---

 ### Background